-While speaking to college students around the Midwest, Peter happened upon a research stat that was about to change his world forever.
-In the early 2000's, close to 68% of the Twin Cities metro area was under age 34.
+In the early 2000s, close to 68% of the Twin Cities metro area was under age 34.
 And less than 1% of these 2 million young people went to church on a weekly basis.

 "When I read the research," said Peter, "it kind of felt like Christianity in the Midwest was dying on my watch.
 And with the Twin Cities being one of the epicenters of education, I kept praying: 'God would you raise up new churches who will reach the Twin Cities?'

-After slowly growing to 3 services at the U of M, Peter and the team were on a constant search for a bigger facility.
-After researching over 50 locations, the only option at the time was a high-school in Fridley, Minnesota that was over 18 minutes north of their U of M meeting spot.
+After slowly growing to 3 services at the U of MN, Peter and the team were on a constant search for a bigger facility.
+After researching over 50 locations, the only option at the time was a high-school in Fridley.

-In the summer of 2009, Substance completed a TV studio and coffee shop that seated 350 people in Roseville.
+Our Operation Center was a TV studio, coffee shop, we had an auditorium that seated 350 people, and our staff had space to work.
 Pastor Peter and Carolyn would preach their weekend message to a studio audience on Saturday nights.
 The next morning, they would jump back and forth between their campus at Fridley High School and their new expansion site at the University of Northwestern.

 By Fall of 2015, Substance needed to vacate its University of Northwestern location.

 "Honestly, 2015 was a rough year for us," Peter said.
 "Getting a permanent building for Substance felt like an impossible task.
 Yet amidst all of this, God was at work."